Tripenyazaraz/Noita/README.md

-Custom cellular automata that inspired of roguelike game "Noita" made by indie company "Nolla games"
+Custom cellular automaton that inspired of roguelike game "Noita" made by indie company "Nolla games"